bigswitch/pybsn/README.md

 ### Using pybsn-repl

-PyBSN-reply presents an IPython shell to interact with the REST API.
+PyBSN-repl presents an IPython shell to interact with the REST API.

 It accepts any python expressions, and exposes the following variables as primary entry points: